 Students who successfully complete the program receive graduation honors and a notation on their transcripts.

-Service learning is a teaching and learning strategy that incorporates community service with academic activities and reflective practice to provide an enhanced learning experience for students.
-Students grow academically by applying course learning in “the real world”!
+Our Service Learning Program is a teaching and learning strategy that combines community service with academic activities and reflective practice.
+Students grow academically by applying course learning in “the real world.”

-At SPCC, students engaged in service learning participate in community service as a portion of the assigned activities for a curriculum course.
-In selected courses, students have the option to fulfill part of the course requirements by completing a service learning project.
-The projects meet the learning outcomes for the course by integrating reflection with learning activities to offer enhanced opportunities for personal and professional growth.
+In some courses, students have the option to fulfill part of the course requirements by completing a service learning project.
+The projects meet the course’s learning outcomes and enhances opportunities for personal and professional growth.

 Director, Academic Enrichment Programs